 2. Skip the Dishes

 One tip I can’t stress enough is the importance of prepping your food as much as you can at home.
 I say this for a couple of reasons: first, does anyone really want to spend their vacation time cooking?
 Second, and a little more practical of a reason, a lot of cottages don’t have running potable water, which makes washing food and dishes a little more difficult.
 I always wash and chop my veggies and fruit at home, typically will make and pack any marinades for the barbecue ahead of time, and really love to pre-assemble something big and easy to feed a crowd (think shepherd’s pie, mac and cheese, a crock-pot of pulled pork, or a breakfast casserole).

 Luckily, cottage country is dotted with places that make skipping the dishes and prep work even easier by offering house made meals you can pick up, heat, and eat.
-Shoot a message or give a call to The Beckwith Kitchen in Carleton Place, Alice’s Pantry in Bancroft, Sage in Algonquin Highlands, Molly’s Bistro Bakery in Minden, or Little Things Canning Company in Pembroke to pre-order meals to pick up on your way to your private escape.
+Shoot a message or give a call to The Beckwith Kitchen in Carleton Place, Alice’s Pantry in Bancroft, Molly’s Bistro Bakery in Minden, or Little Things Canning Company in Pembroke to pre-order meals to pick up on your way to your private escape.

 3. Settle into the Lifestyle

 There’s a certain vibe to cottage life – it’s slower, and somehow brighter than the every day.
 It’s a life that allows for naps no matter how late you slept in that morning; that encourages you to cool off not with air conditioning, but with a jump in the water; that causes people to give friendly waves and g’mornings when they pass; and that leaves you free to do what you want – lounge on the dock, read all day, go for a walk, eat an extra piece of pie – whatever your heart desires.